StateWage

 Things the calculator above does not capture, drawn from state revenue departments and official sources.

-• Georgia moved from graduated brackets to a flat 5.49% rate in 2024, then stepped down to 5.39% for 2025 (HB 1437, 2022).
+• Georgia moved from graduated brackets to a flat rate in 2024 and has stepped it down each year since, reaching 4.99% for 2026 (HB 1437, 2022).

 • Georgia conforms to federal AGI, so 401(k) pre-tax contributions also reduce Georgia taxable income.